RuslanKuzmin1991/WeatherSDK/WeatherSDK/README.md

 ### Initialization

-To use the SDK, you need to initialize it with your API Key and optionally set a delegate to handle events such as completion or errors.
+To use the SDK, you need to initialize to call presentWeatherViewController or presentWeatherView with your API Key and optionally set a delegate to handle events such as completion or errors.

 Example:

 import WeatherSDK

 class MyViewController: UIViewController, WeatherSDKDelegate {
-    var weatherSDK: WeatherSDKEntity!

     override func viewDidLoad() {
         super.viewDidLoad()

-        // Initialize WeatherSDK with API Key and delegate weatherSDK = WeatherSDKEntity(withApiKey: "your-api-key", andDelegate: self)
     }

     // Implement the delegate methods